jnunezt/apigee-opdk-ansible/installations/README.md

 ## Quick Start: Usage Overview

-1. Please update [credentials](README-credentials.md#usage-instructions) and license.
+1. Please update credentials and license [here](README-credentials.md#usage-instructions).

 1. Please review and update the runtime attributes as needed.
 Update common installation attributes like `opdk_version` that is stored in `~/.apigee/custom-properties.yml`.

-1. Use playbooks to [uninstall](post-installations/README-uninstall-platform.md#usage-instructions) in case you need to clean the node (s) of other previous installations.
+1. Use playbooks to uninstall in case you need to clean the node (s) of other previous installations [here](post-installations/README-uninstall-platform.md#usage-instructions).

 1. Use playbooks to [install infrastructure prerequisites](installations/README-install-prerequisites-platform.md#usage-instructions) the platform.